Ajeesh24/ajeesh.github.io/replit.md

 - React hooks for local component state
 - Toast notifications system for user feedback
 - No global state management needed for current resume display use case

+**Data Loading Strategy**
+- Resume data is stored in `/client/public/resume.json` and fetched using React Query
+- Custom hook `useResumeData` handles data fetching with loading state
+- Data is loaded once at the page level and distributed to child components as props
+- Components receive typed resume data props, eliminating need for hardcoded content
+- Loading spinner displays during data fetch

 ## Backend Architecture